Pauan/ar/app/playlist/README.md

 Because of the rule that files may not be matched by multiple strings, this is one way to add a file to multiple different playlists.
-I use this to give a rating to my files: as shown above, the files would be put into different "X Star" playlists depending on their rating.
+I use this to give a rating to my files: as shown above, the files would be put into different "X Stars" playlists depending on their rating.
 But there isn't any set
 semantic: you can use `@playlist` to place files into any playlist.

 ---